 A cell is a tiny unit of an organism.
-Fundamentally, two types can be distinguished: the prokaryotic and the eukaryotic cells.
-Only bacteria, archaea and cyanobacteria are among the so-called prokaryotes, whereby, out of these, bacteria are the most important for medics, since they often need to be controlled using antibiotics.
-There may be some similarities, but many differences can also be identified after studying the structure of these two cell types.
+Fundamentally, 2 types can be distinguished: prokaryotic and eukaryotic cells.
+Only bacteria, archaea, and cyanobacteria are among the so-called prokaryotes, and of these, bacteria are the most important for medical practitioners, since they often need to be controlled using antibiotics.
+There may be some similarities, but many differences can also be identified after studying the structure of these 2 cell types.

-Common to both cells, is that they are surrounded by a plasma membrane and their genetic information is contained in the cells.
-Similar metabolic pathways and principles of the ATP-formation can also be observed.
-Prokaryotic cells are significantly smaller, do not contain any cell organelles and, in contrast to the eukaryotic cells, do not have a nucleus.
+Both cell types are surrounded by a plasma membrane and their genetic information is contained in the cells.
+Similar metabolic pathways and principles of ATP formation can also be observed.
+Prokaryotic cells are significantly smaller, do not contain any cell organelles and, in contrast to eukaryotic cells, do not have a nucleus.
 Thus, their genetic material floats freely in the cytoplasm.

-Eukaryotic cells also contain a cytoskeleton and an inner membrane system in addition to the cell organelles.
-They have a complex flagella, a spindle apparatus and are capable of endo-cytosis or rather phagocytosis, meiosis and fertilization.
+Eukaryotic cells contain a cytoskeleton and an inner membrane system in addition to the cell organelles.
+They have complex flagella, a spindle apparatus, and are capable of endocytosis or, rather, phagocytosis, meiosis, and fertilization.
 Moreover, they have complex chromosomes and, in most cases, a diploid set of chromosomes.

 Inscription: 1) Nucleolus 2) Cell nucleus (Nucleus) 3) Ribosomes 4) Vesicle 5) Rough endoplasmic reticulum 6) Golgi apparatus 7) Microtubules 8) Smooth endoplasmic reticulum 9) Mitochondria 10) Lysosome 11) Cytosol 12) Peroxisome 13) Centrioles

-In simple terms, eukaryotes consist of a nucleus and cytoplasm that contains various cell organelles that are surrounded by a plasma membrane.
-The appearance of the cells, both in terms of surface structure and in terms of their internal structure varies greatly depending on their respective functional tasks.
+In simple terms, eukaryotes consist of a nucleus and cytoplasm that contain various cell organelles that are surrounded by a plasma membrane.
+The appearance of the cells, both in terms of surface structure and their internal structure varies greatly depending on their respective functional tasks.
 The human body consists of about 6 × 1013 cells.